acturtle/cashflower/docs/model.rst

             return calendar_month(t - 1) + 1

-Calendar month can have the :code:`pol_dep` attribute set to :code:`False` because the results are the same for all policyholders.
+Calendar month can have the :code:`mp_dep` attribute set to :code:`False` because the results are the same for all model points.

 |

 Constant
 --------

-Constant is a t-independent component of the model.
+Constant is a **t-independent** component of the model.

 Create constant
 ^^^^^^^^^^^^^^^